 Best Places to Photograph the Golden Gate Bridge

-That’s why using Trover was our game plan for discovering photo spots in one of the city’s prettiest neighborhoods: the Presidio.
+This sort of planning was exactly what led us to discovering photo spots in one of the city’s prettiest neighborhoods: the Presidio.
 The Presidio is located on the city’s northernmost side, where the Golden Gate Bridge connects to SF.
 It’s a beautiful neighborhood full of pine, cypress and eucalyptus trees that enclose trails leading up to some of the most beautiful views you’ll find in the city.
 The Presidio was actually a former US military fort and you can still find artillery batteries hidden in the neighborhood that were used in World War II.

 Finally, you have the magnificent coastline.
 All of these gems make the Presidio an amazing San Francisco neighborhood for photography.
-That’s why we chose to make it the meeting point for our SF photowalk that we hosted with Trover.
+That’s why we chose to make it the meeting point for our SF photowalk.
 We had a beautiful day walking around the neighborhood.
 Here were our favorite Presidio photo spots, including advice on how to shoot at each one.

 San Francisco Photo Spot 1: Baker Beach